Amb (princely state): Muhammad Farid Khan Tanoli

 Muhammad Farid Khan Tanoli had good relations with Muhammad Ali Jinnah and Liaqat Ali Khan.
 His contributions to the Pakistan movement have been acknowledged by letters from Jinnah.
 In 1947, he acceded his state to Pakistan by signing the Instrument of Accession in favour of Pakistan.
 In 1969, the state was incorporated into the North West Frontier Province (now Khyber-Pakhtunkhwa) and in 1972, the Government of Pakistan ceased to recognise the royal status of the Nawab.

 Muhammad Saeed Khan Tanoli

 Muhammad Saeed Khan Tanoli, son of Muhammad Farid Khan Tanoli, the last nawab of Amb, studied at the Burn Hall School in Abbottabad (now the Army Burn Hall College) and the Gordon College in Rawalpindi.
 Nawab Saeed Khan Tanoli ruled for a period of three years.

 Salahuddin Saeed Khan Tanoli

 Salahuddin Saeed Khan Tanoli is the present chief of Tanolis and the titular Nawab of Amb.
 He is the son of Nawab Muhammad Saeed Khan Tanoli.
 He holds the record as the youngest parliamentarian ever elected to the Pakistan National Assembly, and then went on to be elected five times to the Pakistan National Assembly (from 1985 to 1997), a feat achieved by only seven other Pakistani parliamentarians, including the former Pakistani prime minister, Nawaz Sharif.

-Amb State Postal Service and Passport

-Existing alongside British India were hundreds of princely states, some 565 in all, but most of them did not issue postage stamps.
-Only around forty of the states issued their own postage stamps, and Amb State was one of them, having its own postal service.
-The rest used the stamps of the All India Postal Service.

-Present geography

-The state consists of the following present day Union Councils of Mansehra, Torghar, and Haripur Districts:

-The Mansehra and Torghar districts include Bandi Shungli, Shergarh, Karorri, Nika Pani, Darband, Dara Shanaya, Swan Miara, Lassan Nawab, Perhinna, Phulrra, Jhokan, and Palsala.
-The Haripur district includes Baitgali, Nara AmaNara Amazz, Kalinjar, and Beer.